Sluthsaber95/user-conversion-assignment/activities.md

 ## Instructions of Use
 Simply copy and paste the scripts **design-1.js** or **design-2.js** into Chrome Devtools console.
 The resulting outcome would be the the appearance of the component specified.

+### Optimised scripts
+These scripts **design-1-optimised.js** & **design-2-optimised.js** were simply;
+1. Copy and pasted into [Babel](https://babeljs.io/repl) and compiled to ES5 - remove the use of string template, require less processing by the browser
+2. This was then copied and pasted into [JSCompress](https://jscompress.com/) - the tool claim to reduce the size by up to 80% of there original size.
+Because the code written was very little, compress feel between 1% - 2% compression of original size.